Guillermo León Valencia: Presidency

 Valencia committed his administration to substantial economic and social reforms.
 On the economic front, he created the Junta Monetaria (Federal Reserve), doubled the production of electric power and promoted both oil drilling and the export of crude oil.
 In matters of social reform, his administration increased the national budget for education by 20%, and under the auspices of the government of the United States, launched the construction of Ciudad Kennedy, a project of 200,000 affordable homes for lower income citizens.

+Valencia crushed several strikes.
+During his presidency, there was an industrial recession, inflation and rising unemployment.

+Valencia's administration faced three major political challenges.
+The first was from the Alianza Nacional Popular (ANAPO), led by former president Rojas Pinilla, which became the main rival to the coalition led by Valencia.
+The second was from guerilla groups in rural areas.
+The third was from dissident elements in the military.